ipfs-inactive/node-github-issue-bot/templates/ipfs-all-hands.md

 Sync Between Sprints      | TBD    | 10:00 **18:00** 19:00 | [agenda and notes](HACKMD)

 Please add any agenda items you have to the pad before the project-specific sprint call starts.

+The sprints for the week are available to view in the [WaffleBoard](http://waffle.io/ipfs/roadmaps) for [ipfs/roadmaps](https://github.com/ipfs/roadmaps).